-Katherine T. Parker, a missionary with the General Board of Global Ministries of The United Methodist Church, is slated to begin a new assignment in 2013 as part of the Health Team of the United Mission to Nepal, focusing on water, sanitation, and hygiene.
+Katherine T. Parker, a missionary with the General Board of Global Ministries of The United Methodist Church, began serving in 2013 as part of the Health Team of the United Mission to Nepal, focusing on water, sanitation, and hygiene.
 She previously did similar work with the Community Health and Agricultural Development program of the Methodist Mission in Cambodia.

 The United Mission to Nepal (UMN), an ecumenical ministry, has a vision of a “fullness of life for all in a transformed Nepali society.”
 United Methodists have been involved with UMN since it was was founded in 1954.
 More information on its work is available on the UMN website.